DuduAlmeida/wegojim.react-native.br/README.md

 ## Deployed at

-Check out our [PRODUCTION URL](https://nextjs.org/docs/deployment) for more details.
+Check out our [PRODUCTION URL](https://wegojim-7461a.web.app/) for more details.
 We don't have a homologation environment.

+## Database

+Check out our [console for Firebase](https://console.firebase.google.com/u/1/project/wegojim-7461a/database/wegojim-7461a-default-rtdb/data) for more details.